Cybersecurity and Privacy Protection

 Central Retail continuously reviews its security measures and monitors technological changes to ensure effective security protocols, considering the nature, scope, context, and objectives, as well as the level of risk associated with personal data processing.

 To reduce risks to cybersecurity and privacy protection, Central Retail integrates these risks as part of the quarterly group-wide enterprise risk management process to ensure that these risks are monitored and managed.
-Central Retail also conducts regular trainings on cybersecurity topics such as physical security, phishing, and email malware protection for both executives and employees.
-Moreover, Central Retail selects representatives from each business units in functions specific to data privacy to conduct intensive training on PDPA and proper data handling.
+Central Retail provides comprehensive cybersecurity training to both executives and employees, covering key topics such as physical security, phishing, email malware protection, and secure use of AI.
+All employees are required to complete annual cybersecurity awareness training through the C-Next platform, which includes refresher sessions on cybersecurity in remote work, responsible use of social media and the internet, and recognizing social engineering and phishing threats.
+In addition, representatives from each business unit who work with data privacy receive intensive training on the Personal Data Protection Act (PDPA) and proper data handling.
+Specialized training on secure software development is also offered specifically for software developers.
 Employees are able to notify an incident or potential incident should they suspect any breaches which will be escalated and addressed as appropriate.
 In the case that there are misconduct or breaches by employees, disciplinary actions will be taken.
 Cybersecurity and privacy protection is also considered as part of annual performance review of relevant employees to ensure continuous improvements of the entire system.

 Project Highlights